flipwooyoung/oci-google-functions/bucket-to-google-sheets/README.md

 9. OCI Events to track the changes to the bucket and trigger the Function whenever it happens.

 ## IMPORTANT STEPS for GCP Set-up:
-1. If you haven't created a GCP Service Account key, go to: https://github.com/flipwooyoung/oci-google-functions/blob/main/README.md
+1. If you haven't created a GCP Service Account key and/or not a Administrator on , go to: https://github.com/flipwooyoung/oci-google-functions/blob/main/README.md

 2. Go to your Google Sheet, and share it to the email of the Service Account you created.
 This won't work otherwise.